 The transmission data sizes analysis presented in [3] statically infers an upper bound on the amount of data that the different objects in a distributed system may transmit.
 It is integrated into the resource analyzer SACO [1] presented in the deliverable D.3.3.1 of the Envisage project.
 This analysis focuses on method invocations and return statements because only at those points there will be data transmission, so its results can be used to infer the Size annotations related to method invocations that express bandwidth consumption.
 In order to obtain these upper bounds, the analysis over-approximates the sizes of the data at the program points where methods are invoked and where the results are received, and then over-approximates the total number of messages.
 The final result obtained by the analysis contains the data transmitted between every pair of objects, but they are indexed by origin object, destination object and method invoked; so the annotations can be easily extracted.
-For example, consider the following program:
+For example, consider the following program: Example:

 '''

 module Test Bandwidth;

+2

 import from ABS.DC;

 interface | {

+3

 List<Int> filter(List<Int> list);

 4

+}

 5

 6

 class C implements | {

 7

 List<Int> filter(List<Int> list) {

 8

 List<Int> result = Nil;

+9

 while (list != Nil) {

 10

-Int h = head(list);
+lnt h = head(list);

 11

 if ( ) { result = Cons(h,result); }

 12

 list = tail(list);

 13

 14

 return result;

 15

+}

+16

+}

 17

 18

-//main
+{ //main

 19

-\dot{D}eploymentComponent dc = new DeploymentComponent("Server", map[Pair(Bandwidth, 10)]);
+DeploymentComponent dc = new DeploymentComponent("Server", map[Pair(Bandwidth, 10)]);

 20

 [DC: dc] I i = new C();

-21
+^{21}

 List < Int > list = Cons(1,Nil);

-i!process(list);
+22

+i!filter(list);

 23

+}

+24

 '''